What does Door charge?

 What is a “side?”

 In every real estate transaction there is a buyer (the “buy side”) and a seller (the “sell side”).
 With that in mind, there are two “sides” in every real estate transaction.
-Traditional real estate agents charge 3% commission per side, paid at close, for a total of 6% commission.
+Traditional real estate agents usually charge 3% commission per side, paid at close, for a total of 6% commission.

 I thought the buyer doesn’t pay commission

 This is a common misconception.
 While the Buyer does not directly write a check to his/her real estate agent, rest assured everyone pays commission.
 There is a 6% pool of commission that is paid to the Seller’s real estate broker upon closing.
-The Seller’s broker then pays the Buyer’s broker half of the commission, i.e. 3%, as compensation.
+The Seller’s broker usually then pays the Buyer’s broker half of the commission, i.e. 3%, as compensation.
 As a Buyer, your agent is compensated 3% of the gross sales price.

 Do I have to pay anything up front?